greatscottgadgets/facedancer/docs/source/facedancer_examples.rst

 :example:`rubber-ducky.py`
 --------------------------

-The canonical "Hello World" of USB emulation, the rubber ducky implements a minimal subset of the USB HID class specification in order to emulate a USB keyboard.
+The canonical "Hello World" of USB emulation, the rubber-ducky example implements a minimal subset of the USB HID class specification in order to emulate a USB keyboard.

-.. list-table:: Compatibility
+.. list-table:: Host Compatibility
    :widths: 30 30 30
    :header-rows: 1